j3rrywan9/python3-study/doc/python_3_object_oriented_programming.md

 In general, always use a standard attribute until you need to control access to that property in some way.
 In either case, your attribute is usually a noun.
 The only difference between an attribute and a property is that we can invoke custom actions automatically when a property is retrieved, set, or deleted.

+Let's look at a more realistic example.
+A common need for custom behavior is caching a value that is difficult to calculate or expensive to look up (requiring, for example, a network request or database query).
+The goal is to store the value locally to avoid repeated calls to the expensive calculation.

+Custom getters are also useful for attributes that need to be calculated on the fly, based on other object attributes.

+Custom setters are useful for validation, as we've already seen, but they can also be used to proxy a value to another location.

+### Manager objects

+#### Removing duplicate code

+But what should we do instead of code duplication?
+The simplest solution is often to move the code into a function that accepts parameters to account for whatever parts are different.
+This isn't a terribly object-oriented solution, but it is frequently optimal.

+#### In practice